 When it comes to therapy, the cost can be a significant factor for many people.

-The most cost-effective type of therapy will depend on various factors, including the individual’s needs and preferences.
+The most cost-effective type of therapy will depend on various factors, including the individual’s needs and preferences, including different locations such as Canada (for online therapy) or the UK (for online therapy with NHS).
 However, some types of therapy may be more affordable than others.
 Here are some options to consider:

 - Group therapy: This type of therapy involves several people working with one therapist at the same time.
 Because the cost is divided among multiple participants, group therapy can be more affordable than individual sessions.